openvinotoolkit/openvino.genai/image_generation/lcm_dreamshaper_v7/cpp/README.md

 For the generation quality, C++ random generation with MT19937 results is differ from `numpy.random.randn()` and `diffusers.utils.randn_tensor`.
 Hence, please use `-r, --readNPLatent` for the alignment with Python (this latent file is for output image 512X512 only)

 ## Notes

+#### Guidance Scale

+Guidance scale controls how similar the generated image will be to the prompt.
+A higher guidance scale means the model will try to generate an image that follows the prompt more strictly.
+A lower guidance scale means the model will have more creativity.
+`guidance_scale` is a way to increase the adherence to the conditional signal that guides the generation (text, in this case) as well as overall sample quality.
+It is also known as [classifier-free guidance](https://arxiv.org/abs/2207.12598).

 #### Negative prompt